 Each resident's healthcare needs appeared to be met by the care provided in the centre.
 Health plans were in place for residents identified to require same.
 Each of the residents had their own GP who they visited as required.
-A healthy diet and lifestyle was being promoted for residents in each of the houses.
+A healthy diet and lifestyle was being promoted for the residents.
+An emergency transfer sheet was in place with pertinent information on residents should a resident require unexpected transfer to hospital.